Detect rage clicks, error clicks, dead clicks and mouse shakes

 4. Click Add a tag.

-5. Name the tag, for example Dead clicks, and select the following type: Custom code (async)
+5. Name the tag (Example: Dead clicks) and select the following type: Custom code (async)

 6. Click Next.